Anushkavinchurkar/Cybersecurity-Internship-Task/Task-1-VAPT/README.md

-Task 1 – Vulnerability Assessment and Penetration Testing (VAPT)
+Task 1 – Vulnerability Assessment  (VA)

 🧭 Objective
 The objective of this task is to perform basic vulnerability assessment on a target system using Nmap.
 The goal is to identify open ports, detect running services, and gather operating system information to understand potential security risks.